Colin Cowdrey: 1972 to 1976

 Cowdrey continued to play for Kent under Mike Denness (who succeeded Ray Illingworth as England captain in 1973) and the county continued its success.
-It came 2nd in the County Championship in 1972, 4th in 1973, but slipped to 10th in 1974, but won the John Player League in 1972 and 1973, the Benson and Hedges Cup in 1973 (Cowdrey hitting a cheeky 25 not out) and the Gillette Cup again in 1974, beating Lancashire by 4 wickets in the final.
+It came second in the County Championship in 1972 and fourth in 1973, but slipped to 10th in 1974.
+However, Kent did win the John Player League in 1972 and 1973, the Benson and Hedges Cup in 1973 (Cowdrey hitting 25 not out) and the Gillette Cup again in 1974, beating Lancashire by four wickets in the final.
 With his Test career seemingly over he was appointed a CBE by the Prime Minister Ted Heath in 1972.
-Cowdrey's great milestone was his 100th first-class century, 100 not out against Surrey at Maidstone on 4 July 1974, after which he had a celebratory luncheon at Lords with ex-prime minister Sir Alec Douglas-Home as the guest speaker.
+Cowdrey's great milestone was his 100th first-class century, 100 not out against Surrey at Maidstone on 5 July 1973, after which he had a celebratory luncheon at Lords with ex-prime minister Sir Alec Douglas-Home as the guest speaker.

 After the disastrous First Test in Brisbane the tour selectors sent back to London for the 41-year-old Cowdrey as a replacement batsmen.
 Cowdrey was highly regarded by the MCC team and in particular by Mike Denness, who had succeeded him as captain of Kent.
 In his 20-year Test career he had faced the Australian fast bowlers Keith Miller, Ray Lindwall, Alan Davidson, Ian Meckiff, Gordon Rorke and even the young Dennis Lillee.
 Although the Australian press was aghast at such a recall – Cowdrey had not played a Test in four years – the tourists were keen to have a man with the technique and strength of purpose to play the fastest of bowlers.
 He arrived in Perth with the wives of the MCC team after a 19-hour delay in Bombay, too late to play a practice match, and was called up for the Second Test two days after he arrived and with three hours in the nets.
 This was his sixth tour of Australia, matching the record of the Lancashire spinner Johnny Briggs.